esterpantaleo/etymology/README.md

 ## Licence

-The code and the data are distributed under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/)
+The code is distributed under [MIT licence](https://opensource.org/licenses/MIT) and the data is distributed under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

 ## Viewing the Site